w3c/css-houdini-drafts/css-typed-om/EXPLAINER.md

 # CSS Typed OM Explained

-CSS Typed OM is the extensable API for the CSSOM that reduces the burden of manipulating a CSS propeerty's value via string manipulation.
-It does so by exposing CSS values as typed JavaScript objects which help you circumvent the browser's CSS parser.
+CSS Typed OM is the extensible API for the CSSOM that reduces the burden of manipulating a CSS property's value via string manipulation.
+It does so by exposing CSS values as typed JavaScript objects rather than strings.

 ## Motivation

-The benefits of CSS Typed OM are as follows:
+The benefits of CSS Typed OM include:
 * Allows the performant manipulation of values assigned to CSS properties.
 * Being able to write more maintainable code:
 	* Your code is easier to understand,